 The model features Hybrid Electronic Noise Cancellation – the best in its class regarding ANR.
-The sound quality is further bolstered and refined by Digital Signal Processing (DSP).
+Digital Signal Processing (DSP) further bolstered and refined the sound quality.
 Some pilots even describe the model as one of the quietest headsets they have ever tried.

-The DC ONE-X’s Bluetooth feature allows seamless integration with smart and mobile devices.
+The DC ONE-X’s Bluetooth feature seamlessly integrates smart and mobile devices.
 Furthermore, the backlit, touch-key interface is intuitive, hassle-free, and easy to use.

-This premium model also goes a long way towards maximizing pilot comfort.
+This premium model also goes a long way toward maximizing pilot comfort.
 Despite the brand’s impeccable reputation, many pilots have reported that previous David Clark headsets tended to ‘clamp’ over the wearer’s ears.

 The clamping pressure can get uncomfortable over long flights and is incredibly annoying on humid days when it causes sweat to build up around the ears.

 These comfort features ensure that the set provides a snug and secure fitting while also being comfortable.
-A snug fit is critical on long flights as it saves pilots the trouble of having to readjust the headset or bear the irritation that comes with weight and heat build-up.
+A snug fit is critical on long flights as it saves pilots the trouble of having to readjust the headset or bear the irritation of weight and heat build-up.